calliope-project/calliope/doc/user/config_defaults.rst

 Per-tech constraints
 --------------------

 The following table lists all available technology constraint settings and their default values.
-All of these can be set by ``tech_identifier.constraints.constraint_name``, e.g. ``nuclear.constraints.energy_cap.max``.
+All of these can be set by :yaml:`tech_identifier.constraints.constraint_name`, e.g. :yaml:`nuclear.constraints.energy_cap.max`.

 .. csv-table::
    :file: includes/default_constraints.csv